GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 levels.

 In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-In this case, order=30 worked well.

 Note that you are not required to run in interactive mode, but you might want to if flat fielding is critical to your program.